Definition:

-The acromioclavicular (AC) joint is a vital part of the structure and function of the shoulder joint.
-It is located at the top of the shoulder where the front of the shoulder blade (acromion) attaches to the collarbone (clavicle).
+romioclavicular (AC) joint injury is a term used to describe an injury to the top of the shoulder, where the front of the shoulder blade (acromion) attaches to the collarbone (clavicle).

 Or, by repetitive overuse: